KunkelAlexander/glide-and-seek/README.md

 # Glide and seek

-An ice cave game: step onto ice, commit to the slide, and try not to get stuck.
+An ice maze game: step onto ice, commit to the slide, and try not to get stuck.
 I used to love these in the Pokémon games.

 ## Features